JoshCheek/CU/biolabs/explanation_a_model_for_biology.md

 so Ribosome "emits" an amino acid.

 Where does Ribosome get the materials for the amino acid?
-Well, as it traverses the RNA, other proteins will bring it the molecules that it needs to make the amino acids.
+Well, as it traverses the RNA, proteins called tRNA bring it the molecules that it needs to make the amino acids.

 RNA is a Sequence of Nucleotides